 Buyers may find a window today—but unless governments stop profiting from scarcity while promising affordability, that window will close again.

+The question is no longer whether housing is broken.
 It is whether we are willing to stop pretending we don’t know why.

 The Hidden Debt Crisis: What’s Really Happening with Canadian Households in 2025